eranshmil/docker-examples/README.md

 # Simple Docker Examples

 My Docker playground examples, written for learning purposes.<br />
-Tested on MacOS, so feel free to open a PR if you are using other platform.<br />
+Tested on MacOS, so feel free to open a PR if you are using another platform.<br />
 _Warning: may not be suitable for production use._

 ## What's in the box